lbod/delitetutorial/tutorials/beginner.md

 in a browser to see what's been created.
 We'll build upon this example HTML as we progress in the tutorial.

+    blurb about using dcl here? i.e. using requirejs we include dcl and delite/register which allows us to create a class via a module.
+It needs to be explained briefly but hint that you could do it inline in the page, not using a module.

 Expand upon these resources & then add templating, then theming, internationalisation and pointer management